 Spices are best bought in small quantities and stored in airtight containers to retain their freshness.
 Whenever possible, buy whole spices and grind small amounts when needed.
 Store all your spices in a cool dark place.

+Some of the world's best pepper is found in Kerala, India, where it is an important ingredient in local cuisine.
 Whenever possible, use freshly ground black pepper.
 You can powder small amounts of it and keep it in an airtight container to be used when required.